sakroutamine/Project_2024/Report.md

 4. Mohsin Khan
 5. Oreoluwa Ogunleye-Olawuyi

+### 1a.
+Communication
+We will be using Discord to communicate with each other.

 ## 2. Project topic (e.g., parallel sorting algorithms)

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)